maverickg59/maverick-portfolio/README.md

 # Portfolio

 This is my portfolio site.
 It's bootstrapped with CRA because it's the simplest approach IMO.
 I've left much of the boiler plate the same.
-If the need arises I'll eject and run webpack.
+I'll eject and run webpack if the need arises .

 It's currently a single page app with no back end.
 I plan to add fun projects over time.
 I'll build and deploy a back end when the need arises.